 A STAA whistleblowing complaint must be filed initially with the Occupational Safety and Health Administration (OSHA) within 180 days of when the whistleblower knew or should have known of the retaliatory action.

-Zuckerman Law Legal Services Zuckerman Law is a Washington, DC-based law firm that represents whistleblowers…
+Washington DC Law Firm Representing SEC Whistleblowers Zuckerman Law is a Washington, DC-based law firm…

-A Bloomberg-BNA article entitled New Whistle-Blower Investigation Guidance From OSHA quotes whistleblower lawyer Jason…
+A Bloomberg-BNA article entitled New Whistle-Blower Investigation Guidance From OSHA quotes leading whistleblower lawyer Jason Zuckerman about…